How to identify sheep, cattle, pigs and goats when exporting to the EU from January 2021.

 Wider exporting changes

-Make sure you’ve read about the other changes to rules around exporting animals in a no-deal Brexit.
+Make sure you’ve read about the other changes to rules around exporting animals from 1 January 2021.